zendeskgarden/svg-icons/README.md

 ```

 Once installed and configured, SVG icons may be accessed in a variety of ways depending on your application needs.

+### Bundling & configuration

+This library delivers icons as raw SVG files.
+To consume them directly as React components or import them in your JavaScript, your build environment must be configured to transform SVG assets.
+While many modern frameworks handle this automatically, custom setups may require specific plugins.

+**Vite**
+Vite does not import SVGs as React components by default.
+You will likely need to configure a plugin such as [vite-plugin-svgr](https://www.npmjs.com/package/vite-plugin-svgr) to enable this behavior.

+**Webpack**
+If you are using a custom Webpack configuration, ensure you have a loader installed that can handle SVG files, such as [@svgr/webpack](https://www.npmjs.com/package/@svgr/webpack).

 ### React / JavaScript